Remote Work Statistics: 9 Stats That Show Telecommuting is the Future

 2. Remote workers feel better

-In 2016, Phyllis Moen and Erin L. Kelly (from the University of Minnesota and MIT, respectively) studied Fortune 500 companies’ employees who tested letting employees have a flexible schedule and work from home more.
-The group reported “higher levels of job satisfaction and reduced levels of burnout and psychological stress” than company employees who did not participate.
+In 2016, Phyllis Moen and Erin L. Kelly (from the University of Minnesota and MIT, respectively) studied Fortune 500 companies’ employees who tested letting employees have a flexible schedule and work remotely.
+The remote group reported “higher levels of job satisfaction and reduced levels of burnout and psychological stress” than non-remote employees.

 “Today’s workers are bombarded by advice on how to juggle their work and family lives.
 Our study makes clear that organizational initiatives, including programs that promote greater flexibility and control for workers as well as greater supervisor support, are needed.”